VictuarVi/Template-Tesi-UniMi/template/main.typ

 // bibliography

 // associated laboratory
-#closingpage("adaptlab")

-// if the laboratory you want to cite is missing add it:
+// if the laboratory you want to cite is missing:
-// #let missinglab = yaml("myoverride.yml")
+#let missinglab = yaml("myoverride.yml")
-// #closingpage("mylab", laboratories: missinglab)
+#closingpage("mylab", laboratories: missinglab)